 If you’re thinking that freelance work might be for you, it’s important to weigh the pros and cons before launching yourself into the online market.
 Here, we’ll explore five freelance jobs that have been popular in 2018.

 When contacted, the marketing company or freelance social media marketer designs a well-thought-out campaign of tweets, Facebook posts, Instagram photos, emails, and possibly YouTube infomercials to keep the company’s brand in the public eye.
-They typically come with a ready-made set of marketing skills and work with a number of clients at the same time.
+They typically come with a ready-made set of marketing skills and work with several clients at the same time.

 Pro: More Independence and Control